Dosage Form: injection, powder, for solution

 An oral dose of 2 mg per kg daily for 8 to 12 weeks (maximum cumulative dose 168 mg per kg) is recommended.
 Treatment beyond 90 days increases the probability of sterility in males [see Use in Specific Populations (8.4)].

-Handle and dispose of cyclophosphamide in a manner consistent with other cytotoxic drugs.1 Caution should be exercised when handling and preparing Cyclophosphamide for Injection, USP.
-To minimize the risk of dermal exposure, always wear gloves when handling vials containing Cyclophosphamide for Injection, USP.
+Handle and dispose of cyclophosphamide for injection in a manner consistent with other cytotoxic drugs.1 Caution should be exercised when handling and preparing cyclophosphamide for injection.
+To minimize the risk of dermal exposure, always wear gloves when handling vials containing cyclophosphamide for injection.

 Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration, whenever solution and container permit.
-Do not use cyclophosphamide vials if there are signs of melting.
-Melted cyclophosphamide is a clear or yellowish viscous liquid usually found as a connected phase or in droplets in the affected vials.
+Do not use cyclophosphamide for injection vials if there are signs of melting.
+Melted cyclophosphamide for injection is a clear or yellowish viscous liquid usually found as a connected phase or in droplets in the affected vials.

-Cyclophosphamide does not contain any antimicrobial preservative and thus care must be taken to assure the sterility of prepared solutions.
+Cyclophosphamide for injection does not contain any antimicrobial preservative and thus care must be taken to assure the sterility of prepared solutions.
 Use aseptic technique.

 For Direct Intravenous Injection

-Reconstitute Cyclophosphamide with 0.9% Sodium Chloride Injection, USP only, using the volumes listed below in Table 1.
-Shake the vial vigorously to dissolve the drug completely.
+Reconstitute Cyclophosphamide for Injection with 0.9% Sodium Chloride Injection, USP only, using the volumes listed below in Table 1.
+Gently swirl the vial to dissolve the drug completely.
 Do not use Sterile Water for Injection, USP because it results in a hypotonic solution and should not be injected directly.

 Table 1: Reconstitution for Direct Intravenous Injection